After work drinks survival guide

 If you decide to drink alcohol and don't want to drink too much, pace yourself by having a soft drink or two after every alcoholic drink.
 It'll help stop you getting dehydrated too.
 If you’re starting drinking earlier in the day try sticking to soft drinks for the first couple of hours before you start on the alcohol.

-Remember, if you drink when you leave the office at five until 11pm, it's the equivalent of going out at 8pm and staying out until 2am – a big night out by any standards.
+If you drink when you leave the office at five until 11pm, it's the equivalent of going out at 8pm and staying out until 2am – a big night out by any standards.

 Missing dinner after going out straight from work is one of the main reasons after work drinks can become a drunken one.
 Drinking alcohol on an empty stomach means the alcohol is absorbed into your system quicker.
 So try to eat before you go out or during the night.
 Having a main meal at lunchtime and then a sandwich before you head to the pub is a good idea.
 Eating before or during drinking alcohol should help stop any cravings for a greasy kebab at the end of the night too.